pi3-141592653/UGotMe/README.md

-# UGotMe: An Affective Human-Robot Interaction System
+# UGotMe: An Embodied System for Affective Human-Robot Interaction

 Coming soon!!!